alloverse/docs/architecture/README.md

 ## The three components

-### Placeserv
+### Alloplace

-The placeserv holds all the state and takes care of all the logic.
+The alloplace server holds all the state and takes care of all the logic.
 It is the webrtc hub (eventually) and RPC comms hub.
 It

 * runs a game loop, with physics simulation, intent interpretation, etc.
 * pulses diffs to any actors that want it (primarily visors),